geodk00/nitunes/README.md

  - A number of API endpoints

 ## Deployment
-This project as been deployed as a docker container to Heroku.
+This project as been deployed as a docker container to Heroku available at <https://nitunes.herokuapp.com/>

 Commands used to deploy: